Frequently Asked Questions

 1. How much money do the claims ask for?

-The SW/SE claim and the TSGN proposed claim both seek compensation for all those who have been affected by the train operating companies’ allegedly anti-competitive behavior.
+The SW/SE claim and the TSGN claim both seek compensation for all those who have been affected by the train operating companies’ allegedly anti-competitive behavior.
 The total sought is around £93 million for the SW/SE Claim and £73 million for the TSGN Claim.
 If the claims are successful, all persons who have an eligible claim will be able to seek their share of the compensation.

 Back To Top